-The non-clinical part of the WHO Guidelines on the quality, safety and efficacy of biotherapeutic protein products prepared by recombinant DNA technology, the WHO Guidelines on evaluation of similar biotherapeutic products and the WHO Questions and Answers: similar biotherapeutic products (7,8,9) addresses the pharmaco-toxicological assessment of the BTP or SBP.
-The establishment of safety and efficacy of an BTP or SBP may require the generation of some non-clinical data.
+The non-clinical part of the WHO Guidelines on the quality, safety and efficacy of biotherapeutic protein products prepared by recombinant DNA technology, the WHO Guidelines on evaluation of similar biotherapeutic products and the WHO Questions and Answers: similar biotherapeutic products (5,6,7,8,9) addresses the pharmaco-toxicological assessment of the SBP.
+The establishment of safety and efficacy of an SBP may require the generation of some non-clinical data with the SBP.

-If the candidate product is claimed to be an SBP, the demonstration of a high degree of molecular similarity between the SBP and RBP should significantly reduce the need for nonclinical studies since the RBP would normally already have a significant clinical history.
+The demonstration of a high degree of molecular similarity between the SBP and RBP should significantly reduce the need for nonclinical studies since the RBP would normally already have a significant clinical history.
 Nonclinical studies should be conducted with the final formulation of the SBP intended for clinical use.

-The applicable WHO guidelines (7,8,9) provide detailed guidance on this issue and on the preparation of the BTP or SBP information by the applicant.
+The applicable WHO guidelines (5,6, 7, 8, 9) provide detailed guidance on this issue and on the preparation of the SBP information by the applicant.

 Module 5.
-Product dossier for BTP or SBP
+Product dossier for a SBP